Brewery Mills

 Roller Size

-Roller quantity
+Roller Quantity

 More rollers means more consistency and control.
 With a second pair of rollers the first pair can be backed off, bringing the grains down to a consistent size and reducing jarring on the second pair.
 This lets you keep more husks in-tact and reduce the presence of fines.